borkdude/deps.clj/README.md

 or library.

-To get better startup, comparable to the original bash version, the `deps.clj` script can be run with [babashka](https://github.com/borkdude/babashka/) or as a binary called `deps.exe`.
+To get better startup, comparable to the original bash version, the `deps.clj` script can be run as a binary called `deps.exe` or with [babashka](https://github.com/borkdude/babashka/).

 ## Status